-B. Industry Specific Proposals Solicited.
-This RFP seeks training programs that are Industry-Specific in nature.
+B. IndustrySpecific Proposals Solicited.
+This RFP seeks training projects which are Industry-Specific in nature.
 Industry-specific projects are those expected to attract high growth industries through availability of a trained workforce.
 This type of project addresses the training needs of a specific industry or employer, and may incorporate several different elements in its project design (i.e., specialized occupational skills training, support services, etc.)

-Project funding does not hinge on a firm employer commitment to hire participants who successfully complete training, however, program completers must have a reasonable expectation of employment within the industry on attainment of program competencies and/or certifications.
-Projects featuring an employer commitment to hire successful program completers will receive a slight point advantage.
+Project funding does not hinge on a firm employer commitment to hire participants who successfully complete training.
+However, those who complete the program must have a reasonable expectation of employment within the industry on attainment of program competencies and/or certifications.
+Projects featuring an employer commitment to hire those who successfully complete the program will receive a slight point advantage.